voronianski/soundcloud-audio.js/README.md

     scPlayer.pause();
 });

-// OR to load PLAYLIST and resolve it's data scPlayer.resolve('http://soundcloud.com/jxnblk/sets/yello', function (playlist) {
+// OR a SoundCloud playlist and resolve it's data scPlayer.resolve('http://soundcloud.com/jxnblk/sets/yello', function (playlist) {
     // do smth with array of `playlist.tracks` or playlist's metadata
     // e.g. display playlist info in a view etc.